 A gram of soil typically contains about 40 million bacterial cells.
 A milliliter of fresh water usually holds about one million bacterial cells.

-Planet Earth is estimated to hold at least 5 nonillion bacteria.
-Scientists say that much of Earth's biomass is made up of bacteria.
+The earth is estimated to hold at least 5 nonillion bacteria, and much of the earth's biomass is thought to be made up of bacteria.

 There are many variations within each shape group.